HypnosCat/Project-Server-Client/README.md

 - Parameter (STRING)

-<div> (!)
-It is important when entering a command between the root separator and the parameter (in the case of GET_M-P P the second parameter must be separated by a space) that there should be no spaces.</div>
+<p> (!)
+It is important when entering a command between the root separator and the parameter (in the case of GET_M-P P the second parameter must be separated by a space) that there should be no spaces.</p>